vedranaa/tomography-snake/README.md

 ## Requirements

-Comparison with SART and DART (Figure 13) requires [ASTRA toolbox](https://www.astra-toolbox.com/).
+Most of the scripts should run as-is.
+However, comparison with SART and DART (Figure 13) requires [ASTRA toolbox](https://www.astra-toolbox.com/).
-For forward projections in Figures 14-16 we use [AIRtools](http://www.imm.dtu.dk/~pcha/AIRtoolsII/index.html), but with a little bit of tweaking (as explained in the comments), `radon` function can be used instead.
+Additionaly, for forward projections in Figures 14-16 in the paper we use [AIRtools](http://www.imm.dtu.dk/~pcha/AIRtoolsII/index.html), but with a little bit of tweaking (as explained in the comments and included in code), `radon` function can be used instead.